dzooli/gl-pythondatascience/README.md

 # Course from GreatLearning

-Python for data science with Anaconda and Jupyter Notebooks
+Python for Machine Learning with Anaconda and Jupyter Notebooks

 ## Expectations